asyncapi/spec-json-schemas/README.md

 }
 ```
 ## Repository structure

-This is the current project structure explained.
+This is the current project structure explained:

 - [./definitions](./definitions) - contain all the individual schemas that will automatically be bundled together to provide the schemas in [./schemas](./schemas).
 - [./tools/bundler](./tools/bundler) - is the tool that bundles all the individual schemas together.
 - [./schemas](./schemas) - contain all automatically bundled and complete schemas for each AsyncAPI version.
 These schemas should **NOT** be manually changed as they are automatically generated.
 Any changes should be done in [./definitions](./definitions).

 ## Schema Bundling

 Changes should not be done manually to the schemas in [./schemas](./schemas), but instead be done in their individual definitions located in [./definitions](./definitions).

 These definitions are automatically bundled together on new releases through the npm script `prepublishOnly`, which ensures the project is build.
 This is where the [bundler](./tools/bundler) is called.